pvanhoof/dir-examples/README.md

 We call the 4.3 part the APIVERSION, and the 2.1.0 part the VERSION (the ABI version).

-I will explain these examples using [semantic versioning](https://semver.org) as APIVERSION and either libtool's current, revision, age or a 'semantic versioning'-like alternative as VERSION (FreeBSD and builds where compatibility with libtool's -version-info ain't a requirement).
+I will explain these examples using [semantic versioning](https://semver.org) as APIVERSION and either libtool's current:revision:age or a [semantic versioning](https://semver.org) alternative as field for VERSION (like in FreeBSD and for build environments where compatibility with [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) ain't a requirement).

 Noting that with [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) the values that you fill in for current, age and revision will not necessarily be identical to what ends up as suffix of the soname in LIBDIR.
 The formula to form the filename's suffix is, for libtool, "(current - age).age.revision".
-This means that for soname libpackage-APIVERSION.so.2.1.0, you need current=3, revision=0 and age=1.
+This means that for soname libpackage-APIVERSION.so.2.1.0, you would need current=3, revision=0 and age=1.

 ### The VERSION part

-The document [libtool/version.html](https://autotools.io/libtool/version.html) on [autotools.io](https://autotools.io) states:
+In case you want compatibility with or use [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning), the document [libtool/version.html](https://autotools.io/libtool/version.html) on [autotools.io](https://autotools.io) states:

 > The rules of thumb, when dealing with these values are:
 >